 What Is My Competitive Athlete Not Telling Me?
 What is my competitive athlete not telling me?
 Your athlete is likely hiding struggles that don't fit sport's "toughness" narrative—perfectionism that extends to every area of life, using training as armor against feeling inadequate, or carrying the exhausting weight of being watched as

 Why Am I So Scared to Play After My ACL Surgery?
 Re-injury fear after ACL surgery is a normal nervous system response, not weakness.
 Your brain remembers the original injury and scans for threat signals even after physical clearance.
-Female athletes experience 2-6 times higher re-injury fear than males due to biological factors including hormones, joint mechanics, and the intensity of
+Female athletes experience 2-6 times higher re-injury fear than males due to biological factors including hormones, joint mechanics, and

 Mental Performance Training for Young Female Athletes: A Starter Guide for Coaches Introduction Girls' sports have never been bigger.
 But the mental support for girls hasn’t kept up.
 By high school, a lot of sporty girls quietly step away—not because they stopped caring, but because the pressure, body image stuff, social drama, and constant judgment add up.
 This guide